sourcebots/docs/content/tutorials/python-whirlwind-tour.md

 Write a program which calculates the average of a list of numbers.
 You can specify the list in the code.

 **Extension:**
 You can tell when a user has not entered anything at a `input` prompt when it returns the empty string, `""`.
 Otherwise, it returns a string (like "42.5"), which you can turn into a number with the `float` function.
 Addiotionally, extend your program to let the user enter the list of values.
 Stop asking for new list entries when they do not enter anything at the `input` prompt.
-Exmaple of how to recognize when a user doesn't enter anything:
+Example of how to recognize when a user doesn't enter anything:

 ```python
 var = input("Enter a number: ")